20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 4. Generate the “A-ha” moment.

-Former Facebook head of growth Chamath Palihapitiya, discovered the importance of initial engagement.
+Former Facebook head of growth Chamath Palihapitiya discovered the importance of initial engagement.
 If you can get a user to acquire seven friends in ten days, they are more likely to become active, returning users.

 5. Add helpful resources.

-As mentioned in the previous step, you want the user to see the value immediately.
+As I mentioned in the previous step, you want the user to see the value immediately.
 But customer success doesn't stop there.
 Depending on the complexity of your product, customers may need extra help.

 For example, customers might need guidance on troubleshooting or using advanced features.